gpeyton/ai-devotional/devotional/index_Q3.md

 The importance of fairness and honesty in all our interactions.
 *Hymn*: I Would Be True

-### Day 3: What Is Required in the Eighth Commandment?
+### Day 3: What Is the Christian Sabbath and Why?
-*Catechism Q74*: What is required in the eighth commandment?
+*Combined Q88+89*: What day of the week is the Christian Sabbath?
+Why is it called the Lord's day?
-*Catechism A*: The eighth commandment requireth the lawful procuring and furthering the wealth and outward estate of ourselves and others.
+*Combined A*: The first day of the week, called the Lord's day.
+Because on that day Christ rose from the dead.
 *Hymn*: We Give Thee But Thine Own

 ### Day 4: Generous